Shohei2000/docoTsubu/README.md

 # docoTsubu
+Hi Dear.

 This is the source that I created at school, easy peasy tho.

-I uploaded all files with Initial Commit
+I uploaded all files with Initial Commit.